 Unfortunately the sources have been depleted and good quality rough is increasingly hard to find.

 Ocean Jasper is believed to teach responsibility and patience, as well as aid in regulating breathing for meditation.
 It is a stone of joy and high spirits and may be beneficial to those who suffer from depression.
-Ocean Jasper can help one maintain a centered emotional state.
+Ocean Jasper is said to help one maintain a centered emotional state.